Val Hoyle: Oregon House of Representatives

 After Oregon Governor John Kitzhaber resigned in February 2015, elevating Kate Brown to the governorship, The Oregonian named Hoyle as a possible successor to Brown as Oregon Secretary of State.
 Hoyle stepped down as majority leader in 2015 to run for Oregon secretary of state.
 In the 2016 Democratic primary, she came in second place, receiving 33.81% of the vote to Democratic nominee Brad Avakian's 39.06%.

-Oregon labor commissioner
+Labor commissioner

 In 2018, Hoyle ran to become Oregon's 10th labor commissioner, a nonpartisan elected position.
 She won the race outright in May, receiving 52% of the vote and winning 17 of 36 counties.
-Former Tualatin mayor Lou Ogden received 36% and Jack Howard, a La Grande attorney and former Union County Commissioner, received 12%.
-The Commissioner of the Bureau of Labor and Industries serves a four-year term, has offices in Portland, Eugene, Bend and Medford, oversees enforcement of wage and hour laws, including prevailing wage and civil rights enforcement, certifies apprenticeship programs, and provides employment law technical assistance for employers.
+Former Tualatin Mayor Lou Ogden received 36% and Jack Howard, a La Grande attorney and former Union County Commissioner, received 12%.
+The Commissioner of the Bureau of Labor and Industries serves a four-year term, has offices in Portland, Eugene, and Salem, oversees enforcement of wage and hour laws, including prevailing wage and civil rights enforcement, certifies apprenticeship programs, and provides employment law technical assistance for employers.